Sophronius (theologian)

 Map of ancient Bethlehem.
 Jerome's study was underneath the Church of the Nativity, marked on this map as "Inn where Christ was born."

-In Jerome's De viris illustribus, he writes that Sophronius wrote "In praise of Bethlehem," which was Jerome's hometown; it is believed that Sophronius was a native speaker of Greek and that he also lived in Bethlehem as part of Jerome's learned community.
+In Jerome's De viris illustribus, he writes that Sophronius wrote "In praise of Bethlehem," which was Jerome's hometown; Of his country of origin, there is no certain information; it is known he had knowledge of Greek, Latin and Biblical Hebrew, and that he also lived in Bethlehem as part of Jerome's learned community.
 He also wrote: